 So how exactly are restaurant designers enticing people back?
 By adding new activities and making eating just one of the reasons you come to a restaurant.

-“More and more, restaurants are incorporating hands-on experience — bocce, corn hole, golf — even in the type of places that wouldn’t have considered that before,” says Garlick.
+“More and more, restaurants are focusing team resources and sanitary measures to hands-on experiences — bocce, corn hole, golf — even in the type of places that wouldn’t have considered that before,” says Garlick.

 A major trend-setter in experiential dining is Top Golf.
 Backpacking on the old-school idea of the country club, where booze, food, and golf reign supreme, the nationwide chain offers eats with games for guests of all ages.